A vital resource

 1.6 million

-cancer and cardiac patients are treated each year with radioisotopes produced at MURR.
+cancer and cardiac patients were treated last year with radioisotopes produced at MURR.

 95 percent